brucou/react-state-driven/README.md

 ![image search basic scenario](assets/Image%20search%20scenario%20with%20fsm.png)

-In that architecture, the application is refactored into a mediator, a preprocessor, a state machine, and a command handler.
+In that architecture, the application is refactored into a mediator, a preprocessor, a state machine, a command handler, and an effect handler.
 The application is thus split into smaller parts which address specific concerns :
 - the preprocessor translates user interface events into inputs for the state machine
 - the state machine computes the commands to execute as a result of its present and past inputs, or, what is equivalent, its present input and current state
-- the command handler interprets and executes incoming commands
+- the command handler interprets and executes incoming commands, delegating the execution of effects to the effect handler when necessary
 - the mediator coordinates the user interface, the preprocessor, the state machine and the command handler

-Apart from the separation of concerns we have achieved, we also have successfully reduced the incidental complexity of our implementation :
+While the architecture may appear more complex (isolating concerns means more parts), we have in fact successfully increased the testability of our implementation :
 - the mediator algorithm is the same independently of the pieces it coordinates.
 This means it can be written and tested once, then reused at will.
-This is our `<Machine />` component.
-This is glue code that you do not have to write anymore.
+This is our `<Machine />` component. **This is glue code that you do not have to write and test anymore**
-- command handlers are pretty generic pieces of code.
+- effect handlers are pretty generic pieces of code.
 An example could be code to fetch a resource.
-That code is written and tested once, and then reused for any resource.
-Additionally, only the command handler can perform effects on the external systems, which helps tracing and debugging.
+That code is written and tested once (and comes generally tested out of the box), and then reused for any resource.
+Additionally, only the effect handlers can perform effects on the external systems, which helps testing, tracing and debugging[^3]
+- effect handlers, being isolated in their own module, are easy to mock, without resorting to a complex machinery
 - the state machine is a function which **performs no effects**, and whose output exclusively depends on current state, and present input[^2].
 We will use the term *causal* functions for such functions, in  reference to [causal systems](https://en.wikipedia.org/wiki/Causal_system), which exhibit the same property[^1].
-The causality property means state machines are a breeze to reason about and test (well, not as much as pure functions, but infinitely better than effectful functions).
+The causality property means state machines are a breeze to reason about and test (well, not as much as pure functions, but infinitely better than effectful functions)
-- only the preprocessor and mediator can perform effects on the user interface, which helps tracing and debugging.
+- only the preprocessor and mediator can perform effects on the user interface, which helps testing, tracing and debugging

 We also have achieved greater modularity: our parts are coupled only through their interface.
 For instance, we use in our implementation `Rxjs` for preprocessing events, and [`state-transducer`](https://github.com/brucou/state-transducer) as state machine library.
 We could easily switch to